saparikh/bf_snapshot_collector/README.md

 All devices in the inventory MUST be accessible with the SAME username and password.
 That user MUST either be put into `enable` mode or be granted correct privilege level to retrieve running configuration without being in `enable` mode.

-For Cumulus, make sure the user has password-less sudo access
+For Cumulus, make sure the user has can read all of the necessary files, such as `/etc/frr/frr.conf`, without using `sudo`

 ## Collector setup